Slovak Air Force: 1993–present

-After the formal dissolution of Czechoslovakia on January 1, 1993, Czech and Slovak aircraft were divided according to each nation's population, in a ratio of nearly 2:1 in the Czech Republic's favor.
-The exceptions to this rule were the MiG-23's, which were given exclusively to the Czech Air force, and the MiG-29's, which were divided evenly between the two nations.
-Slovak bases were initially under-equipped to handle the aircraft transferred from the Czech bases, and required considerable improvements in infrastructure to facilitate the new air force.
+After the formal dissolution of Czechoslovakia on 31 December 1992, Czechoslovak aircraft were divided according to each nation's population, or in a ratio of nearly 2:1 in the Czech Republic's favor.
+The exceptions to this rule were the MiG-23s, which were given exclusively to the Czech Air Force, and the MiG-29s, which were divided evenly between the two nations.
+Slovak air bases were initially under-equipped to handle the aircraft transferred from the Czech air bases, and required considerable improvements in infrastructure to facilitate the new air force.